Hossam86/image_processing/README.md

-# Image Processing and Acquisition using Python
+# Image processing and acquisition using python